 What I think it is about though is localism, rather than nationalism.

 To help me cheer, to help me feel passionate about the action, to help me get involved, it helps to feel linked to the competitors, to know more about them.
 Sport is best when it’s got drama and intensity – and drama is created by knowing the stories and emotions.
-And of course we get the know the stories of those athletes, teams, sportspeople that are more local to us.
+And of course we get to know the stories of those athletes, teams, sportspeople that are more local to us.

 So it was great to cheer on both Andy Murray and the British and Irish Lions to victory earlier this summer.
 And I’m excitedly cheering on England in the Ashes.
 But equally, I’m happy for Joshua to cheer on Germany whenever they play (although I’m less keen on him cheering on Australia in the cricket!)